 Control have identified as facilitating the transmission of MRSA: Crowding; frequent skin-to-skin Contact; Compromised skin (i.e. cuts or abrasions); Contaminated items and surfaces; and lack of Cleanliness.

-To combat these heightened risks, college administrators and the facilities managers they oversee often rely on the advanced antimicrobial properties found in modern medical fabrics, everything from the mattress fabrics on dorm beds to the pillow fabrics, and the curtains used
+To combat these heightened risks, college administrators and the facilities managers they oversee often rely on the advanced antimicrobial properties found in modern medical fabrics, everything from the mattress fabrics on dorm beds to the pillow fabrics, and the curtains used in shower cubicles.

 Medical Fabric Selection